-- Help them comply with drug regimens
+- Help them comply with drug regimens.

-In addition, psychotherapy can help patients:
+In addition, psychotherapy can help people:

-- Deal with feelings of guilt and remorse that can occur after manic episodes
+- Deal with feelings of guilt and remorse that can occur after manic episodes.

-- Discuss openly private concerns and challenges with a supportive and non-judgmental professional
+- Discuss openly private concerns and challenges with a supportive and non-judgmental professional.

-- Recognize manic episodes before they become full-blown and change behaviors during an episode
+- Recognize manic episodes before they become full-blown and change behaviors during an episode.

-- Cope with depression by developing behaviors and thoughts that may help offset the negative mood
+- Cope with depression by developing behaviors and thoughts that may help offset the negative mood.

 Interpersonal and Social Rhythm Therapy

 Interpersonal problems (such as family disputes) and disruptions in daily routines or social rhythms (such as loss of sleep or changes in meal times) may make people with bipolar disorder more susceptible to new episodes of mania.
 A form of psychosocial treatment called interpersonal and social rhythm therapy (IPSRT) focuses on maintaining a regular schedule of daily activities to reduce these potential triggers and improve emotional stability.
-Patients also learn how to avoid problems with personal relationships.
+People also learn how to avoid problems with personal relationships.